jjallaire/draftpod/src/components/guide/articles/arena.md

 </p>

 Once you've completed deck-building, click the **View Decklist** button to see a list of the cards in your deck and sideboard.
-You'll want to select the **MTGA Format** tab to view the listformat required by MTGA:
+You'll want to select the **MTGA Format** tab to view the list format required by MTGA:

 <p>
 <img src="/images/guide/multi-player-decklist-arena.png" width="100%" />
 </p>

 Use the **Copy to Clipboard** button to copy the MTG Arena decklist to the clipboard.

-Note that Direct Challenge requires 60 card decks, whereas limited decks are typically 40 cards.
-To bridge this gap, you can do one of two things:

-1) Draft with 3 packs and build a 40 card deck, then use the *MTGA Format* option to automatically generate a 60 card version of your deck.
-For example, if you have 23 non-lands in your deck, 13 of them (selected at random) will be duplicated so that you end up with 36 non-lands.
-Note that the ratio between creatures and non-creatures in your deck will be preserved.

-2) Draft with 5 packs (rather than 3) and build a 60 card deck.
-An option to do this is provided when you start a new draft.

 ### Playing